Wrhector/django-cache-panel/README.rst

 The Django Cache Panel is an add-on for the Django Debug Toolbar to track cache usage.
-It is a fork of the `Cache Debug Toolbar <https://github.com/WoLpH/Cache-Debug-Toolbar>`_ project by Rick van Hattem, which is where the statistics tracking at the core of this project come from.
+It is a fork of the `Cache Debug Toolbar <https://github.com/WoLpH/Cache-Debug-Toolbar>`_ project by Rick van Hattem, which is where the statistics tracking at the core of this project comes from.
 The generic cache wrapper is modified from the `django-debug-cache-panel <https://github.com/jbalogh/django-debug-cache-panel>`_ project by Jeff Balogh.